erick576/VennFX/README.md

 ## Important Folders

-Documentation: Contains all documents (e.g. user manual)
+[Documentation](https://github.com/EECS2311-Team8/SoftwareDevelopmentProject/tree/master/Documentation): Contains all documents (e.g. user manual)

 VennFX: Contains the application source code

+NOTE**: **Please Read the User Manual If Not Sure How To Use Any Function In The Applicaton**

 ### Group Members
 [Reuben Ninan](https://github.com/ReubenMathew) 216315509